joolooinc/IntersectionRet/README.md

 # IntersectionRet
-C++ code for colision in rectangles.
+Python code for colision in rectangles.

 # Packages